 Dave Briggs joined Jamison in January 2012 as Operations Manager in Hagerstown.
 Dave trained as a Metallurgist and then earned a BS in business from Madison University.
 He has over 35 years of manufacturing experience in the fabrication and foundry industries.
 He worked for Pangborn Corporation, a leader in surface preparation equipment as a Metallurgist in charge of manufacturing at their abrasive plant and later Plant Manager of the Hagerstown MD plant.
 When Pangborn moved to Atlanta, Dave joined Empire Steel as Plant Operations Manager and later Canam Steel as the Structural Steel Manager then into project management for projects such as the Jets/Giants stadium, the Alexander Hamilton Bridge project and others.
 He has been an avid outdoorsman all his life.
 He’s also a loyal and avid Pittsburgh Steelers fan who rarely misses watching a game.
 He and his wife have raised three daughters.

 Dwight Clark joined Jamison in 2001 as Vice President of Sales and Marketing.
 After graduating from the University of Puget Sound with a BA in Music and Business, Dwight worked for the Jet Propulsion Lab in in Pasadena, CA, in financial planning.
 Hired as an accountant he was promoted to financial analyst doing cost and variance analysis for some of the technical divisions and also doing reconciliation of the prime contract with NASA.
 Desiring to own his own business, Dwight purchased a manufacturer’s representative company, J-C Sales Company, also located in southern California, and kept it for 15 years.
 His door line was Butcher Boy until its sale in the late 1990’s when he then added the Jamison line.
 While running J-C Sales, he created a small manufacturing company making impact traffic doors but closed it after 5 years to focus on the bigger opportunity of selling insulated panels along with Jamison doors.
 Having been in the industry for almost 30 years has given Dwight the knowledge of the cold storage industry so critical to Jamison’s success.
-He and his wife have one daughter who is a software engineer in Southern California.
+He and his wife have one daughter.
 He is also a great golfer with a 5 handicap.